klozn/10-javascript/50-web-development/20-javascript-typescript/10-javascript/40-objects-and-arrays/20-advanced/codelab02/README.md

-# Exercise 01 - Spread operator
+# Codelab02 - Spread operator

 In `index.js` we initialize a variable person with some data